SenseNet/docs.sensenet.com/content/guides/customization/00-personal-settings.md

 description: Some guidance on what can you personalize on the Admin UI
 ---

 There are several things that you can customize according to your taste on the Admin UI.
 You can do most of them in the Personal Settings page.
-You can open your settings by clicking on the gear ⚙️ icon in the bottom left corner on the drawer.
+You can open your settings by using the 'Personal settings' menuitem from the user menu.

 The settings are stored in a JSON format but you can get some help with the available settings by pressing the **CTRL+SPACE** combo.